Satellite imagery reveals scale of destruction to Ukrainian city of Mariupol - NewsBreak

 The bloodshed at the theatre fuelled allegations Moscow is committing war crimes by killing civilians.

-The Russian word for children – дети – can be seen written in large white letters on the ground outside the theatre, in an apparent effort to deter an attack.
+The Russian word for children – Ð´ÐµÑ‚Ð¸ – can be seen written in large white letters on the ground outside the theatre, in an apparent effort to deter an attack.

 Maxar also captured images of multiple apartment buildings having been destroyed.